550+ 5-Star ReviewsWhatsApp

 Assisted Dying Bill 2024

-On November 29th, 2024, MPs voted 330 to 275 in favour of the Assisted Dying Bill, marking a significant step toward legalising assisted dying for terminally ill adults in England and Wales.
+On 29 November 2024, MPs voted 330 to 275 in favour of the Bill at its second reading, marking a significant step toward legalising assisted dying in England and Wales.

 The debate saw emotional contributions from both sides, with supporters emphasising autonomy and compassion and critics warning of risks to vulnerable individuals.